 Now compile and condemn your soul’s sins, reproach yourself with varied images, my soul, in a relentless stream of words: …extravagance of glory seeking, arrogance, roguishness, egotism… (45B)

 Do we do anything that causes Jesus to stop and take notice?
-Are we too busy trying to get the attention of others, perhaps the money donors, that we give Jesus second place, or don’t bother trying to get his attention at all?
-Are we preoccupied with externals such as protocol, liturgical rubric, and bylaws, important as they may be?
+Are we too busy trying to get the attention of others, perhaps the money donors, that we give Jesus second place, or don’t bother trying to get his attention at all, whether consciously or unconsciously?
+Are we preoccupied with externals such as protocol, liturgical rubric, titles, positions, and bylaws, important as they may be?
 Or are we like the widow who wholly embraced God, who demonstrated authentic piety marked by sacrifice and humility, who approached even this small external act as an act of worship?
 Like the widow, are we dependent on God, not only for physical sustenance and daily needs, but for our very existence, for salvation, forgiveness, hope, and love?
 Although small, the widow’s sacrifice was whole, total, entire.
 Do we offer our livelihood to God, our entire being?

 A new goal for each one of us, for each parish, for this Diocese: steal the attention of Jesus.

 The widow’s way is the way of the Cross.
 Interestingly enough, it’s the time of Passover, the final week of Jesus’ ministry, and so this event takes place on Christ’s way to the Cross.
 Her sacrifice serves as a foreshadowing of the sacrifice of Jesus.
 The Cross symbolizes giving, in its fullness.
 The widow gave all of her livelihood and our Savior was going to give his life.